apache/incubator-kie-tools/s2i/README.md

 For more details have a look at [README.md](modules/kogito-springboot-ubi8/README.md)

-## Data Index Service
+## Kogito Data Index Service

-Runtime image that is responsibile for just running the [Data Index Service](https://github.com/kiegroup/kogito-runtimes/wiki/Data-Index-Service).
+Runtime image that is responsible for just running the [Data Index Service](https://github.com/kiegroup/kogito-runtimes/wiki/Data-Index-Service).
 Solely used by the [Kogito Operator](https://github.com/kiegroup/kogito-cloud-operator) to deploy data index capabilities to Kogito Services.

+## Kogito Jobs Service

+Kogito Job Service is a dedicated lightweight service responsible for scheduling jobs that aim to be fired at a given time.
+The service does not execute the job itself, it triggers a callback that could be an HTTP request on a given endpoint specified on the job request, or any other callback that could be supported by the service.
+For more information please access this (link)[https://github.com/kiegroup/kogito-runtimes/wiki/Job-Service]

 # Supported source structure